lucasantonioc/lucasantonioc/README.md

 ### Hi, i'm Lucas Antonio Cardoso 👋

-- 🌱 I’m currently learning ReactJS.
+- 🌱 I'm currently a fullstack java programmer, and I'm exploring new frameworks like angular and reactjs.

 - 🏠 Tubarão, Brazil